sbstp/tokio-dns/README.md

 [Documentation](https://docs.rs/tokio-dns-unofficial)

-The package's name is `tokio-dns-unofficial`, but the crate's name is `tokio-dns`.
+This library [has been packaged to crates.io](https://crates.io/crates/tokio-dns-unofficial).
+Note that its name on crates.io is `tokio-dns-unofficial`, but the crate's name is `tokio-dns` (when using `extern crate ...`).

 ## Demo
 ```rust